bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-search-algo.md.md

 Google crawls every new page you create or modify.

-After Google crawls a page, it's time to gather information.
+After Google crawls a page, it’s time to gather information.
 This information is actually information that is important to Google and is completely different from the content and information that we have in mind.

 Information such as page links to other pages, number of external links, keyword type and number of times, structure, etc. are some of the things that Google stores in a database.